Skip to content

 What is Stampify?

 Stampify is a digital stamp card service built by NowSquare.
 Customers scan a QR code, open their stamp card in a browser (no app download required), and collect stamps.
 Businesses create and manage stamp cards through a dashboard.
 It's designed for cafés, restaurants, and retail, any business that wants simple digital loyalty without the friction of asking customers to download an app.
-Stampify is a service (not self-hosted), which differentiates it from NowSquare's other products.
+Stampify is a hosted service (not self-hosted), which differentiates it from NowSquare's other products.
 For more information, visit stampify.co.

 Last verified: February 2026